SimHoZebs/personal-site/src/content/blogs/archive/Missing Chances..md

 isArchive: true
 ---

 I had an idea about a glasses with an infra-red laser attached on its frame that scans the surrounding and displays whatever digital object/s of user’s desire on the lenses(screen) while considering the environment it is displayed on.
 In other words, Microsoft HoloLens.
 Yeah, just after few months, Microsoft announced their product.
-At first, I thought,&nbsp;“Damn, I was late by just few months!”, until I found out they patented the technology like, 5 years before.
+At first, I thought, “Damn, I was late by just few months!”, until I found out they patented the technology like, 5 years before.

 I don’t remember the next one I was late on, but it was another tech idea I had that was again announced few months later.